-When I was bored, I felt unimportant and undervalued.
-I’ve been working to change the narrative around this for myself.
+When I was bored, I realized that I felt unimportant and undervalued.
+I’ve worked hard to change the narrative around this for myself.

 In fact, I now realize that I do not want a job that uses up all of my mental energy.
-I want to have mental energy to spare so that I have brain space to focus on my life outside of work.
-I’ve actually started to change my paradigm.
+I want to have the mental energy to spare so that I have brain space to focus on my life outside of work.

 I’ve begun to see my life in a much more holistic way.
-I’ve tried to see blogging and the other things I do with my days as my “main” gigs and have begun to approach my part-time job as if it’s my “side gig.”
+I’ve tried to see blogging and coaching as my “main” gigs and have begun to approach my part-time job as if it’s my “side gig.”

 I also go out of my way to encourage my colleagues to take time off and to find things outside of work that bring them fulfillment and joy.
 I believe when people have rich lives outside of work, it’s also easier to let go of work stress.